eirikt/default-webapp-vue-vite-vercel/README.md

 We will use PowerShell in this little web project bootstrapping walk-through.
 (It won't be any big differences; in a POSIX shell, or even in <kbd>CMD</kbd>.)

-Open PowerShell terminal by typing:
+On a Windows PC, open PowerShell terminal by typing:
 <kbd>WIN</kbd>+<kbd>powershell</kbd>